Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/03-routes/01-routes-intro.md

 ### Analysis
 1. A GET request is made to localhost:3000/api/test.
 2. When the route is requested, Express finds the method for the specific route.
-Here is the method that we already added for testing Postman:
+The method that we already added for testing Postman is posted below.
+3. So when we go to the `/api/test/` endpoint, we fire off an Express function `res.send`.
+4. `res` (short for `response`) handles packaging up the response object.
+5. The `.send()` method does the job of sending off the response.

+Code block for #2: <br>
 ```js
 app.use('/api/test', function(req, res){
 	res.send("This is data from the /api/test endpoint.
 It's from the server.");
 });
 ```
-3. So when we go to the `/api/test/` endpoint, we fire off an express function `res.send`.
-4. `res` short for `response` handles packaging up the response object.
-5. The `.send()` method does the job of sending off the response.